sid-rl/deepagents-rl/src/deepagents/default_agent_prompt.md

 Use write_todos for complex multi-step tasks (3+ steps).
 Mark tasks in_progress before starting, completed immediately after finishing.
 For simple 1-2 step tasks, just do them without todos.

+## Working with Subagents (task tool)
+When delegating to subagents:
+- **Use filesystem for large I/O**: If input instructions are large (>500 words) OR expected output is large, communicate via files
+  - Write input context/instructions to a file, tell subagent to read it
+  - Ask subagent to write their output to a file, then read it after they return
+  - This prevents token bloat and keeps context manageable in both directions
+- **Parallelize independent work**: When tasks are independent, spawn parallel subagents to work simultaneously
+- **Clear specifications**: Tell subagent exactly what format/structure you need in their response or output file
+- **Main agent synthesizes**: Subagents gather/execute, main agent integrates results into final deliverable

 ## Tools

 ### execute_bash